Tragicomedy: Later developments

 Criticism that developed after the Renaissance stressed the thematic and formal aspects of tragicomedy, rather than plot.
 Gotthold Ephraim Lessing defined it as a mixture of emotions in which "seriousness stimulates laughter, and pain pleasure."
 Tragicomedy's affinity with satire and "dark" comedy have suggested a tragicomic impulse in modern theatre with Luigi Pirandello who influenced many playwrights including Samuel Beckett and Tom Stoppard.
 Also it can be seen in absurdist drama.
 Friedrich Dürrenmatt, the Swiss dramatist, suggested that tragicomedy was the inevitable genre for the twentieth century; he describes his play The Visit (1956) as a tragicomedy.
 Tragicomedy is a common genre in post-World War II British theatre, with authors as varied as Samuel Beckett, Tom Stoppard, John Arden, Alan Ayckbourn and Harold Pinter writing in this genre.
 Vladimir Nabokov's postmodern 1962 novel Pale Fire is a tragicomedy preoccupied with Elizabethan drama.

 Postmodern tragicomedy

 American writers of the metamodernist and postmodernist movements have made use of tragicomedy and/or gallows humor.
 A notable example of a metamodernist tragicomedy is David Foster Wallace's 1996 magnum opus, Infinite Jest.
 Wallace writes of comedic elements of living in a halfway house (i.e. "some people really do look like rodents"), a place steeped in human tragedy and suffering.

 Tragicomedy in media

 Films including Life is Beautiful, Mary and Max, Parasite, Jojo Rabbit, The Banshees of Inisherin, Beau Is Afraid, Robot Dreams, and Memoir of a Snail have been described as tragicomedies.

-Television series including Succession, Killing Eve, Breaking Bad, Better Call Saul, Fleabag, I May Destroy You, BoJack Horseman, South Park, Steven Universe Future, Moral Orel, Barry, Young Sheldon, Made for Love, and The White Lotus have also been described as tragicomedies.
+Television series including Beef, DTF St. Louis, Succession, Killing Eve, Breaking Bad, Better Call Saul, Fleabag, I May Destroy You, BoJack Horseman, South Park, Moral Orel, Barry, Made for Love, Why Women Kill, and The White Lotus have also been described as tragicomedies.